markahrens/mytungsten/src/content/blog/2012/2012-top-ten-albums.md

 ---

-<p>Without further ado, my top 10 albums of the year, with honorable mentions in no particular order:</p>
+Without further ado, my top 10 albums of the year, with honorable mentions in no particular order:

 <ol>